-Dan graduated from the Wharton School of Business at the University of Pennsylvania and has twenty years of experience in both corporate finance and entrepreneurship.
+Dan St. Pierre graduated from the Wharton School of Business at the University of Pennsylvania and has 20 years of experience in both corporate finance and entrepreneurship.
 He has worked at large multi-nationals such as Moody’s Investor’s Service and Bristol-Myers Squibb, a Boston high-tech start-up called Commerce.TV, and has consulted for start-ups in the retail furniture, footwear manufacturing and restaurant industries.
 Following ten years in New York City, Dan began traveling through India studying yoga and spiritual philosophy and trekking through the Himalayas.

 John Schafer brings a diverse manufacturing background and 40 years experience to the company.
 He started as a mechanical engineer for the Norton Company, a manufacturer of abrasive products.
 A third-generation employee in Worcester, Mass., his first boss was his grandfather’s apprentice.
 After 18 years there, he took a job as the Vice President of Manufacturing for KomTex Technologies, where he oversaw 225 steelworkers who made castings and forgings for the biomedical and aerospace industries.
 Schafer moved to Maine in the late 1990s where he eventually started his own fabrication company, Shape Fabrication.
 He planned on retiring, but was intercepted by Mike and Dan St. Pierre, who convinced him to work for Hyperlite Mountain Gear.
 Now, says Schafer, “This is going to be the crown jewel of my manufacturing legacy.”